EvictionLab/eviction-lab-website/content/updates/research/how-much-rental-assistance-did-your-community-receive-during-the-pandemic/index.md

   - grouped-bar-chart
 ---
 <style>
+  .visual__tooltip h1 {
+    font-size: 14px;
+    font-family: GT-Eesti-Display-Bold, sans-serif;
+    text-transform: uppercase;
+    letter-spacing: .07em;
+    margin-bottom: 4px;
+  }
+  .visual__tooltip div {
+    font-size: 12px;
+    line-height: 1.5;
+  }
+  .extra-grow .visual {
+    display: flex;
+  }

+  .county-comparison .chart {
+    width: 100%;
+    margin: 0;
+  }
+  .county-comparison h3 {
+    font-family: 'Akkurat-Bold' !important;
+    font-size: 16px !important;
+    letter-spacing: .1px !important;
+    color: #5a5a5a !important;
+  }
 </style>

 <span class="dropcap red">O</span>ver the course of 2021 and 2022, the U.S. carried out an unprecedented experiment: we invested $46.55 billion to help Americans pay rent when they fell behind.
 These emergency rental assistance (ERA) funds, paid primarily to tenants, landlords, and utility companies, were intended to help renters to catch up on unpaid bills and remain stably housed in the wake of the COVID-19 pandemic.

 In a new public data release, we provide insight into how this money was distributed.
-This dataset, which was produced through a collaboration between the Eviction Lab, the Housing Initiative at Penn, and the Urban Displacement Project, details the number of ERA recipients and the amount of ERA paid in most counties nationwide between January 2021 and March 2023.
+This dataset, which was produced through a collaboration between the Eviction Lab, the {{< smartlink "Housing Initiative at Penn" "https://www.design.upenn.edu/work/housing-initiative-penn-hip" >}}, and the {{< smartlink "Urban Displacement Project" "https://www.urbandisplacement.org/" >}}, details the number of ERA recipients and the amount of ERA paid in most counties nationwide between January 2021 and March 2023.
 It represents the most precise picture yet available of when and where ERA funds were distributed.

 [GET THE DATA AND DOCUMENTATION]

 WHY EMERGENCY RENTAL ASSISTANCE?

-While a handful of ERA programs existed at the local level before the pandemic—for example, “one shot deals” in New York City—these programs had never been tested on a large scale.
-Early in the pandemic, state and local governments began building up ERA resources.
-At least $3.9 billion in ERA was made available through these programs in 2020.
+While a handful of ERA programs existed at the local level before the pandemic—for example, {{< smartlink "“one shot deals” in New York City" "https://access.nyc.gov/programs/one-shot-deal/" >}}—these programs had never been tested on a large scale.
+Early in the pandemic, state and local governments began building up ERA resources. {{< smartlink "At least $3.9 billion in ERA was made available through these programs in 2020" "https://nlihc.org/sites/default/files/Emergency-Rental-Assistance-Programs-3.pdf" >}}.

 The infusion of federal funding in late 2020 and early 2021, though, represented a watershed moment.
-Between the Consolidated Appropriations Act of 2021 (December 2020) and the American Rescue Plan (March 2021), Congress provided nearly as much funding for ERA as they did in the previous year for the entire budget of the Department of Housing and Urban Development (HUD).
+Between the Consolidated Appropriations Act of 2021 (December 2020) and the American Rescue Plan (March 2021), {{< smartlink "Congress provided nearly as much funding for ERA as they did in the previous year for the entire budget of the Department of Housing and Urban Development (HUD)" "https://www.novoco.com/notes-from-novogradac/2020-appropriations-provides-hud-funding-increases-5-billion-nmtc-1-billion-lihtc-calif-wildfires" >}}.

-ERA was just one of a range of policies that were hard to imagine before the pandemic.
-We expanded the scale of unemployment insurance and access to many social services, provided millions of households with stimulus checks, established two federal eviction moratoria (and many state-level moratoria), and expanded the tax credits that helped lift an unprecedented number of children out of poverty.
+ERA was just one of a {{< smartlink "range of policies that were hard to imagine before the pandemic" "https://www.nytimes.com/interactive/2022/03/11/us/how-covid-stimulus-money-was-spent.html" >}}.
+We expanded {{< smartlink "the scale of unemployment insurance" "https://pandemicoversight.gov/news/articles/how-much-money-did-pandemic-unemployment-programs-pay-out" >}} and {{< smartlink "access to many social services" "https://www.rsfjournal.org/content/9/3/32" >}}, provided millions of households with {{< smartlink "stimulus checks" "https://www.pandemicoversight.gov/data-interactive-tools/data-stories/update-three-rounds-stimulus-checks-see-how-many-went-out-and" >}}, established two federal eviction moratoria (and {{< smartlink "many state-level moratoria" "https://evictionlab.org/assessing-state-eviction-prevention-covid-19/" >}}), and expanded the tax credits that helped lift {{< smartlink "an unprecedented number of children out of poverty" "https://www.nber.org/system/files/working_papers/w29285/w29285.pdf" >}}.

 WHAT’S IN OUR ERA DATABASE?

-The ERA program was overseen by the Department of Treasury, but funds were paid out to state, territorial, county, city, and tribal grantees.
+{{< smartlink "The ERA program was overseen by the Department of Treasury" "https://home.treasury.gov/policy-issues/coronavirus/assistance-for-state-local-and-tribal-governments/emergency-rental-assistance-program" >}}, but funds were paid out to state, territorial, county, city, and tribal grantees.
 Treasury set guidelines for the administration of the program, but each grantee established its own methods for processing applications and payments.
 Those grantees, with the exception of tribal grantees, were then required to submit periodic, detailed reports back to Treasury on the payments they made.

 The dataset that we’re releasing here relies on those confidential ERA payment reports that grantees submitted to Treasury.
 These reports were intended to offer payment-by-payment details on how ERA funds were distributed: amounts and dates of payments, addresses of the assisted property, justification for payment (e.g., rent arrearage), and more.
 The project team was granted access to these data through an agreement with HUD and Treasury.